imason5/Invaders-Possibly-From-Space-/Readme.md

 - [x] Create a canvas
 - [x] Have a splash screen with functionality to start game
 - [x] Have splash screen disappear after game start
-- [ ] Have a player class that can move left and right
+- [ ] Have a player that can move left and right
 - [ ]
 - [ ]
 - [ ]